dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

           type: string
           description: Name of the Confluent Cloud cluster.
         environment_name:
+          # EntityPicker allows selecting from existing environments in the catalog
           title: Environment Name
           type: string
           description: Select the environment where this cluster should be deployed.